PALM BAY, Fla. – The city of Palm Bay voted 4-0 to approve a settlement agreement in a lawsuit filed by one of its own councilmen.

 His first post read, “There’s not a single Indian that cares about the United States.”

-In a special meeting on Friday, the council will decide if the city will pay the attorney fees and costs for Langevin.
+In a special meeting on Friday, the council decided that the city will pay the attorney fees and costs for Langevin.

 [VIDEO BELOW: Palm Bay censures Langevin]

-If approved, neither party would admit wrongdoing and Langevin would release the city from all claims.
+Under the settlement, neither party will admit wrongdoing, and Langevin releases the city from all claims.

-Within 10 days of receiving the payment, Langevin’s attorney would file a dismissal to permanently closing the federal case.
+Within 10 days of receiving the payment, Langevin’s attorney is expected to file a dismissal to permanently close the federal case.

 Sabatini has argued the council violated the First Amendment by censuring Langevin and attempting to limit his power.